 Schedules and pulses can be used as conditions in rules.
-The list shows all the schedules and pulses currently configured in the
+The list shows all the schedules and pulses currently configured in the product, along with information about their configuration.

 Add schedule: Click to create a schedule or pulse.

 Manual triggers